 Clinical psychologist

-Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders
+Clinical psychologists assess and treat people with psychological difficulties related to both mental and physical health

-You'll work with individuals, including children, adolescents and adults, as well as families, couples and groups in a range of settings.
-Liaising with other professionals such as psychiatrists, social workers and counselling psychologists over your clients' complex issues.
+You'll work with clients of all ages - children, adolescents, adults and older people - as well as families, couples and groups in a range of settings.
+You'll often liaise with other professionals such as psychiatrists, social workers and counselling psychologists to provide integrated care.

-You'll work with a range of mental and physical health conditions, including:
+You'll work with people who have a range of mental and physical health conditions, including:

 - anxiety